mgrum/flask-example-cicd/README.md

     * pycache folders
     * built cython files (*.so, *.pyd)

-Now you can build the project manually or with `. build.sh`
+Now you can build the project manually or with [build.sh](build.sh).